prantlf/tehanu/packages/teru/README.md

 pnpm i -D tehanu-teru
 ```

+## Usage

+Run tests written with Tehanu:

+    teru [option ...] [pattern ...]

+### Options

+    -r|--reporter <name>       choose a reporter (coco, tape or custom)
+    -R|--require <module>      preload a Node.js module to the process
+    -b|--[no-]bail             abort after the first failure occurs
+    -p|--[no-]parallel         execute test suites concurrently
+    -s|--[no-]parallel-suites  execute tests in a suite concurrently
+    -V|--version               print version number
+    -h|--help                  print usage instructions

+If no pattern is provided, `./**/*.js` will be used by default.
+If no reporter is provided, just errors will be printed on the console.

+### Examples

+    teru -b
+    teru -r tape test/*.js

 ## Alternative

 The alternative to the `teru` test runner is creating a test suite index and executing it by `node tests`: